 Sections 5-6 of the Act on Virtual Currency Providers provide for the content and statements to be included in the registration application.
-Regulations and guidelines issued pursuant to the powers given in the aforementioned Act are published in the FIN-FSA’s regulations and guidelines on virtual currency providers.
+Regulations and guidelines issued pursuant to the powers given in the aforementioned Act have been published in the FIN-FSA’s regulations and guidelines on virtual currency providers 4/2019.
 The regulations and guidelines complement the registration requirements laid down in law.

 The registration application must include: